claudio-silva/minitemp/Readme.md

 > While omitting curly brackets may work sometimes, it's risky.
 Always use them to enclose blocks in conditions, loops and other javascript control flow structures.

-Expressions are ignored:
+Expressions are ignored.
+For example, the following will be evaluated as a statement and its value discarded:

 ```
 <div><% 'Hello' %></div>
 ```

-This will be evaluated as a statement.

-#### Escaped output from javascript
+#### Output safe (HTML encoded) text from javascript

 `<%=` javascript expression `%>`